jsloop42/dreamlisp/README.md

 #### slurp/1

 Read the content of a file as a string.
-Should be used for smaller files only.
+This should be used for smaller files only.

 ```
 ➜ cat inp.dlisp